flodihn/NextGen/README.md

 * The largest amount of clients on a successful test (response times below 50 ms) is currenlty 14,000.
 This was tested on a AMD Quad Core with 3Ghz CPU and 8 GB of RAM.
 * When increasing the clients to larger number, be mindful about the system limit for max open files (On linux check the ulimit -n).
 * The different servers may run on different computers, you just have to edit the app files accordingly.
-* When running large tests, the testsuite should run on a separate node not to interfer with the server performance.
+* When running large tests, the testsuite should run on a separate node on a different machine not to interfere with the server performance.
 * During a test, you can monitor the number of connected clients and the CPU and memory consumption for all nodes by running the monsrv:start_log() and monsrv:stop_log() functions (Currenlty this only works on Linux systems).